MicrosoftDocs/biztalk-docs/his/core/error-and-sense-codes2.md

 -   [Sense Codes for SDI Messages](../core/sense-codes-for-sdi-messages1.md)

  Where the reported codes are SNA sense codes, a more complete description is given in Chapter 8 of the IBM document *Systems Network Architecture: Reference Summary* (GA27-3136).
-These SNA sense codes are also documented in [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)] Help.
+These SNA sense codes are also documented in Host Integration Server Help.

  In addition, the local node delivers negative responses from the host as **Status-Acknowledge(Nack-1)** and **Status-Control(...)
 Negative-Acknowledge-1**, which can have any SNA sense code.